Early Ottoman architecture: Construction of the Fatih Mosque

 Mehmed's largest contribution to religious architecture was the Fatih Mosque complex in Istanbul, built from 1463 to 1470.
 It was part of a very large külliye which also included a tabhane (guesthouse for travelers), an imaret, a darüşşifa (hospital), a caravanserai (hostel for traveling merchants), a mektep (primary school), a library, a hammam, shops, a cemetery with the founder's mausoleum, and eight madrasas along with their annexes.
 Not all of these structures have survived to the present day.
 The buildings largely ignored any existing topography and were arranged in a strongly symmetrical layout on a vast square terrace with the monumental mosque at its center.
 The architect of the mosque complex was Usta Sinan, known as Sinan the Elder.
 It was located on the Fourth Hill of Istanbul, which was until then occupied by the ruined Byzantine Church of the Holy Apostles.

-Unfortunately, much of the mosque was destroyed by an earthquake in 1766, causing it to be largely rebuilt by Mustafa III in a significantly altered form shortly afterwards.
+Much of the original mosque was destroyed by an earthquake in 1766.
+It was largely rebuilt by Mustafa III in a significantly altered form shortly afterwards.
 Only the walls and porticos of the mosque's courtyard and the marble entrance to the prayer hall have survived overall from the original mosque.
 The form of the rest of the mosque has had to be reconstructed by scholars using historical sources and illustrations.
 The design likely reflected the combination of the Byzantine church tradition (especially the Hagia Sophia) with the Ottoman tradition that had evolved since the early imperial mosques of Bursa and Edirne.
 Drawing on the ideas established by the earlier Üç Şerefeli Mosque, the mosque consisted of a rectangular courtyard with a surrounding gallery leading to a domed prayer hall.
 The prayer hall consisted of a large central dome with a semi-dome behind it (on the qibla side) and flanked by a row of three smaller domes on either side.

+Some original decoration can be found along the surviving walls of the courtyard.
+The column capitals are carved with traditional muqarnas, with designs varying slightly from one to the other.
+Some of the lunettes above the courtyard windows are filled with panels of cuerda seca tiles in white, yellow, blue, and green, featuring calligraphic inscriptions.
+These are similar to tiles found in the later Yavuz Selim Mosque (built in the early 15th century) and may therefore have been added here at a later period.
+More unique are the lunettes over the windows on outer northwest wall of the courtyard.
+These are filled with verd antique marble that are inlaid with soft white marble to form calligraphic inscriptions.
+No other example of this type of decoration is found elsewhere in Ottoman architecture.